Hong Kong: Domestic Corporate Taxation

 Filing Requirements and Payments of Tax

-The tax year starts on April 1.
-The assessment to profits tax is provisional and is based on the previous year's assessable profits with 75% of the assessment being due by the 3rd quarter and the final 25% being due at the year-end.
-Tax payments delayed less than 6 months are subject to a 5% non-deductible surcharge whereas payments overdue by more than 6 months are subject to a 10% non-deductible surcharge.
+The tax year starts on 1 April.
+The assessment of profit tax is provisional and is based on the previous year's assessable profits; 75% of the assessed amount is due by the 3rd quarter and the final 25% being due at the year-end.
+Tax payments delayed less than 6 months are subject to a 5% non-deductible surcharge; for more than 6 months, the surcharge rate increases to 10%.
 A tax credit is granted where the previous year's assessment exceeds the currents year's assessable profits.

-Corporations and partnerships may be able to file their profits tax returns for 2009/10, 2010/11 and 2011/12 that are issued on or after 1 April 2010 electronically using the eTAX system.
+Corporations and partnerships are able to file their tax returns electronically using the e-TAX system.
 However, businesses must satisfy a number of conditions in order to use this internet filing service.
-These conditions include: a corporation’s gross income should not exceed HKD2m (US$257,000); it should not be claiming a foreign tax credit; it should not have obtained an advance ruling on any of its tax matter in relation to that year of assessment; and it should not have paid or accrued to a non-resident person any sum for the use of intellectual property.
+These conditions include: a corporation’s gross income should not exceed HK$2m; it should not be claiming a foreign tax credit; it should not have obtained an advance ruling on any of its tax matter in relation to that year of assessment; and it should not have paid or accrued to a non-resident person any sum for the use of intellectual property.